 Gundersen Audiology offers a range of hearing solutions:

-- Behind-the-ear (BTE): BTE hearing instruments include electronics that sit behind the ear, along with a molding that is in the ear.
+BTE hearing instruments include electronics that sit behind the ear, along with a custom molding that is in the ear.
 The two pieces are connected by a small hollow tube, or small tubing with a thin wire in it.

-- Completely-in-canal (CIC): CIC hearing instruments are the smallest available and fit entirely in the ear canal.
+Completely-in-canal (CIC) hearing instruments are the smallest available and fit entirely in the ear canal.
 They may not be suitable for people with severe hearing loss.

-- Canal instruments: Canal instruments are larger than CICs.
+Canal instruments are larger than CICs.
 They are contained in a small case that fits into the canal.
-They may not be suitable for people where retention or feedback are problems.
+They may not be suitable for people where retention or audio feedback are problems.

-- Baha-Bone-anchored hearing assistive device: A Baha is a surgically implanted device designed to assist people with usable hearing in only one ear and/or for those unable to wear conventional hearing aids.
+Baha-Bone-anchored hearing assistive device is a surgically implanted device designed to assist people with usable hearing in only one ear and/or for those unable to wear conventional hearing aids.

 Hearing aids vary in price, depending on brand, style and features.
-Most quality hearing instruments cost between $1,300 and $2,800 each.
+Most quality hearing instruments cost between $1,000 and $2,500 for each ear.
 Some healthcare plans will cover the cost of the hearing services.
 Check with your health insurance company to find out exactly what your policy covers.

-Gundersen provides a 45-day trial period on hearing instruments we sell.
+Gundersen provides a 45-day trial period on hearing instruments we offer.
 If you decide to cancel your purchase during the trial period, there may be a non-refundable fitting charge.